-- (2) "Amateur" means an individual participating in an unarmed combat sports bout or exhibition who neither receives nor competes for any purse, article, or item that exceeds \$50 in value for that participation.
-The definitions of amateur and professional in this section are the same as those reviewed by the Committee at the last meeting.
-Additional Committee discussion is needed. - (3) "Anabolic steroid" has the meaning given in s.
-961.01 (2m) (a), Stats. - (4) "Bout" means unarmed combat between 2 contestants. - (5) "Boxer" means a person licensed by the department who competes in a boxing bout. - (6) "Cage" means a fenced enclosure in which promotional organizations hold unarmed combat bouts. - (7) "Choke" means a submission technique that restricts blood flow in the carotid arteries and results in a contestant either tapping-out or losing consciousness.
-A "choke" includes the guillotine choke, rear-naked choke, leg triangle choke, and arm triangle choke. - (8) "Commissioner" means a person duly authorized to represent the department in administering the regulation of unarmed combat sports events. - (9) "Contestant" means a person licensed by the department who competes in an unarmed combat bout. - (10) "Controlled substance" has the meaning given in s.
-961.01 (4), Stats. - (11) "Corner" means the portion of the fighting area that is reserved for a contestant and his or her seconds between rounds.
+- (2) "Amateur" means an individual participating in an unarmed combat sports bout or exhibition who receives or competes for a purse, article, or item of \$50 or less in value or that is approved by the department under s.
+SPS 192.14 (1) (f) 4. for that participation. - (3) "Anabolic steroid" has the meaning given in s.
+961.01 (2m) (a), Stats. - (4) "Bout" means unarmed combat between 2 contestants. - (5) "Boxer" means a person licensed by the department who competes in a boxing bout. - (6) "Cage" means a fenced enclosure in which promotional organizations hold unarmed combat bouts. - (7) "Commissioner" means a person duly authorized to represent the department in administering the regulation of unarmed combat sports events. - (8) "Contestant" means a person licensed by the department who competes in an unarmed combat bout. - (9) "Controlled substance" has the meaning given in s.
+961.01 (4), Stats. - (10) "Corner" means the portion of the fighting area that is reserved for a contestant and his or her seconds between rounds.

-- (12) "Department" means the department of safety and professional services. - (13) "Drug" means a controlled substance. - (14) "Event" means an organized contest or exhibition of unarmed combat sports. - (15) "Grappling" means techniques of throwing, locking, holding, and wrestling, as opposed to kicking and punching an opposing contestant. - (16) "Guard" means a basic position in which one contestant lies on his or her back with his or her knees and legs open, unless the context requires otherwise.
-If the opposing contestant is between his or her legs, the opponent is in his or her "guard."
-Depending upon the leg position of the contestant on his or her back, the "guard" is referred to as being an open, closed, half, butterfly, spider, or rubber band "guard." - (17) "Kickboxing" means the act of attack and defense with the fists and feet that is practiced as a sport under the rules described under subch.
-VI, or other, comparable rules. - (18) "Mixed martial arts" or "mixed martial arts bout" means fighting that involves the use of a combination of techniques from different disciplines of martial arts, including grappling, kicking, and striking. - (19) "Mixed martial arts contestant" means a person licensed by the department who competes in a mixed martial arts bout. - (20) "Mount" means a basic position in which a contestant gains top position and controls his or her opponent by sitting on top of them in the full "mount" position, or from the side of the opponent in the side "mount." - (21) "Muay Thai" means the act of attack and defense with the fists, forearms, elbows, knees, shins, and feet and clinching techniques that is practiced as a sport under the rules described under subch.
-VII, or other, comparable rules. - (22) "Official" means a referee, judge, timekeeper, ringside physician, inspector, or department representative involved in conducting an unarmed combat sports event. - (23) "Pankration" means an unarmed combat sport combining techniques of both boxing and wrestling.
+- (11) "Department" means the department of safety and professional services. - (12) "Drug" means a controlled substance. - (13) "Event" means an organized contest or exhibition of unarmed combat sports. - (14) "Grappling" means techniques of throwing, locking, holding, and wrestling, as opposed to kicking and punching an opposing contestant. - (15) "Kickboxing" means the act of attack and defense with the fists and feet that is practiced as a sport under the rules described under subch.
+VI, or other, comparable rules. - (16) "Mixed martial arts" or "mixed martial arts bout" means fighting that involves the use of a combination of techniques from different disciplines of martial arts, including grappling, kicking, and striking. - (17) "Mixed martial arts contestant" means a person licensed by the department who competes in a mixed martial arts bout. - (18) "Muay Thai" means the act of attack and defense with the fists, forearms, elbows, knees, shins, and feet and clinching techniques that is practiced as a sport under the rules described under subch.
+VII, or other, comparable rules. - (19) "Official" means a referee, judge, timekeeper, ringside physician, inspector, or department representative involved in conducting an unarmed combat sports event. - (20) "Pankration" means an unarmed combat sport combining techniques of both boxing and wrestling.